 - If a disciplinary warning is issued, further violations will likely lead to disciplinary probation, suspension, or expulsion.

 - Other consequences include, but are not limited to:

 - Disciplinary probation; a written reprimand for violation of the Honor Code.
 The probation specifies the period and conditions of the consequence.
 The written conditions shall also give the student notice of any consequences related to further violation of the Honor Code during the probationary period.
 If disciplinary probation is issued, further violations will likely lead to a suspension, or expulsion.

-- Recommendation to the Associate Vice President for Academic Affairs to suspend from the College.
+- Recommendation to the Associate Vice President for Academic Affairs to suspend from the University.
 A suspension is a separation of the student from Augustana for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.

 Note: Any student who receives disciplinary action becomes ineligible to run for or continue in any elected office or appointed position for at least one year with any of the following organizations including but not limited to: ASA Student Senate, Union Board of Governors, Mirror and New Student Orientation.